 - The Vegas from Victorious are shown this way from time to time.
 In one episode, their daughter Trina has her wisdom teeth removed.
 They take a vacation and leave Trina in the care of their other daughter.

 - Jimmy McNulty loves his sons, but repeatedly shows ill judgment when he's with them (e.g. losing them in a supermarket, leaving them alone at home in the middle of the night, etc.)

 - Frank Sobotka shows little affection and attention toward his wayward oldest son Ziggy, until it's too late for both of them.

-- depending on your point of view, father and son.
+- Depending on your point of view, Dan and Gabe.
 The son's ghost seems to desperately want to be seen by the father, but he refuses to even speak his son's name, let alone acknowledge him.